WALINET: A water and lipid identification convolutional Neural Network for nuisance signal removal in 1H MR Spectroscopic Imaging: Results

 First, we studied the effects of different lipid suppression methods.
 Figure \ref{fig:qualiLip} compares lipid removal by LIPNET and L2 regularization on \textit{in-vivo} 2D MRSI data, while the water removal has been done by HLSVD for all the tests.
 For L2 two regularization parameters were used: 1) $\beta=3.69*10^6$ optimized for the 0.938 mean absolute diagonal value of the lipid suppression operator, and 2) $\beta=7.38*10^6$ which doubles lipid regularization parameter for stronger lipid suppression.
 In addition, results obtained with no lipid suppression ($\beta=0$) are presented.

 Metabolic maps of NAA+NAAG obtained with lipid suppression methods show similar structural features with good contrast between gray-white matter.
 However, some differences can be observed: 1) L2 regularization produces lower levels for NAA+NAAG maps compared to NAA+NAAG levels obtained by LIPNET, 2) the metabolic maps obtained with the strongest L2 regularization ($\beta=7.38*10^6$) have the lowest metabolite levels.
 The superior performance of LIPNET is also confirmed by the spectral quality maps, which show 10\text{\%}-50\text{\%} smaller CRLB and 155\text{\%} higher SNR compared to L2 regularization.
 Lipid maps show 60\text{\%} lower residual lipid signal for LIPNET compared to L2 regularization.
 On the other hand, it can be seen that without any lipid removal the metabolic maps are completely overwhelmed by lipid artifacts with no visible structural details of the brain and very large quantification errors.
-Examples of spectra show clearly more residual lipid signal by L2 regularization than by LIPNET, while in the case of no lipid removal the metabolite spectra are heavily distorted by the large lipid signal.
+The lipid Examples of spectra show clearly more residual lipid signal by L2 regularization than by LIPNET, while in the case of no lipid removal the metabolite spectra are heavily distorted by the large lipid signal.
 In addition, metabolic maps of Cr+PCr, and Glutamate, which are consistent with the previous findings, are presented in Supplementary Figure \ref{fig:qualiLipv2}.

 Second, we studied the effects of different water removal methods.
 Figure \ref{fig:qualiWali} compares the water removal by WALINET and HLSVD on \textit{in-vivo} 2D MRSI.
 Similar maps of the residual water signal and metabolites are obtained for WALINET and LIPNET+HLSVD.
 The maps obtained without water suppression show higher residual water signal and signal dropout in the center of the brain, which is worse for L2 than LIPNET.
-Spectra show progressively larger baseline noise and more distortion of metabolite peaks when going from WALINET to LIPNET+HLSVD, LIPNET, and L2.
+Spectra and LCModel \cite{provencher1993estimation} fit show progressively larger baseline noise and more distortion of metabolite peaks when going from WALINET to LIPNET+HLSVD, LIPNET, and L2.
+Examples of spectra with full spectral window and intensity range are shown in Supplementary Figure \ref{fig:FRspectra}.

 Taken in combination, the results from Figures \ref{fig:qualiLip} and \ref{fig:qualiWali} indicate that WALINET and LIPNET generalize well to different acquisition schemes (2D Cartesian vs. 3D Non-Cartesian) that were not used for the acquisition of training data.